jawadahmed2/Coding-Agent-and-Rag-Application/Coding_Agent/README.md

 - Generate code based on predefined prompts
 - Test the generated code
 - Push the code to the dummy repository

+## Testing the application

+- You can test the application by visiting this url: <http://0.0.0.0:8000/docs>
+- Enter the payload and execute